 Barr and the Justice Department does indeed have an obligation to identify and prevent these sorts of abuses.
 Courts depend on the officers of the court as reliable sources of information but these probable cause hearings amount to little more than rubber stamps.
 Probable cause has been watered down to mere “reasonable” possibilities.
 Good luck showing an application was constitutionally defective, and if the FISA warrants were unconstitutional, courts generally allow the evidence to still be used if the officers acted in “good faith.”
 The rules are so stacked in the prosecution’s favor that abuses like those seen with the Russia collusion hoax are truly probable.
 And innocent people are going to be targeted again if we don’t figure this out.
 But even after the Edward Snowden disclosures of mass surveillance by government agencies were revealed, and almost nothing changed, there is little hope it will ever be reined in.
 Indeed, this type of spying has been going on for generations.

 Barr did point to ongoing investigations by the Justice Department Inspector General Michael Horowitz that are reviewing these very questions and the nation patiently awaits those findings.
 But Barr has his work cut out for him, and there are very good reasons to be cynical about the ultimate outcome.
 The deck is hopelessly stacked.
 The bottom line is that if the spying that happened here is not against the law, it needs to be.
 This was a trial run for tyranny.
 Unfortunately, Congress has proven time and again that it has no intention of stopping mass surveillance.
-We live in a police s
+We live in a police state.

 ❦❧❧❦❧❦❧❦❧❦❧❦❧❦❧❦❧❦❧❦❧❦❧❦❧❦❧❦❧❦❧❦